Sjors/nado-book/resources/assume-utxo.md

 So an attacker can create a chain of very low difficulty blocks that branch off from some old block.
 If your node is new in town, when it sees two — or even thousands of — possible branches, it doesn’t know which is the real one.
 If it picks the branch from the attacker first, it can end up wasting lots of time and computer resources to verify the blocks.
 Even though the proof-of-work difficulty of these blocks is low, it’s not any easier for a node to verify the transactions; these dead-end branches may be filled to their one megabyte maximum with specially crafted transactions that are verified extra slowly.

-In addition to bogging down nodes with dead-end branches of low difficulty blocks, there’s also the issue of eclipse attacks, which we’ll cover in chapter @sec:eclipse.
+In addition to bogging down nodes with dead-end branches of low difficulty blocks, there’s also the issue of eclipse attacks, which we’ll cover in chapter 7.

 ### Checkpoints